 13.5 Membership Fees are not refundable and are not transferable for “change of mind” purchases.

 13.6 Membership is managed and delivered in Australia.
-International members are required to pay GST on Membership Fees.
+International members are not required to pay GST on Membership Fees.

 14.1 Advisory Board Centre may allow you to pay for Membership Fees, or any services in addition to your Membership Fees (Service Fees) in various ways, and impose additional terms and conditions on any particular payment method.

 14.2 Advisory Board Centre may also pass on certain third party processing fees for processing your payments.
 Any such fees will be detailed in our invoices, or detailed at the time of payment, as the case may be.